ubports/docs.ubports.com/sdk/apps/qml/Ubuntu.Components/InverseMouseArea.rst

 blue rectangle or inside the red rectangle, the mouse area covering the root item will get click signals.

-`InverseMouseArea </sdk/apps/qml/Ubuntu.Components/InverseMouseArea/>`__,
+:ref:`InverseMouseArea <sdk_ubuntu_components_inversemousearea>`, being
-being derived from `MouseArea </sdk/apps/qml/QtQuick/MouseArea/>`__ respects the stacking and z-order of the components.
-This should be taken into account when combining it with MouseAreas within the same level of the component hierarchy or when combined with `MouseArea </sdk/apps/qml/QtQuick/MouseArea/>`__ siblings.
-In these cases it is recommended to have the
+derived from :ref:`MouseArea <sdk_qtquick_mousearea>` respects the stacking and z-order of the components.
+This should be taken into account when combining it with MouseAreas within the same level of the component hierarchy or when combined with :ref:`MouseArea <sdk_qtquick_mousearea>` siblings.
+In these cases it is recommended to have the :ref:`InverseMouseArea <sdk_ubuntu_components_inversemousearea>` declared as last component, having it in this way as last one oin the component stack.
-`InverseMouseArea </sdk/apps/qml/Ubuntu.Components/InverseMouseArea/>`__
-declared as last component, having it in this way as last one oin the component stack.

 .. code:: qml